 - Contrast Montage: The life of William Gull, Queen's surgeon, versus the life of Mary Kelly, prostitute.

-- Comic Book Fantasy Casting: Inspector Abberline was modeled after Robbie Coltrane (who ended up playing George Godley in film adaptation).
+- Comic-Book Fantasy Casting: Inspector Abberline was modeled after Robbie Coltrane (who ended up playing George Godley in film adaptation).

 - Crapsack World: Whitechapel is a pit of criminality, depravity and poverty.
 England is a decaying empire afflicted with corruption and weak rulers.
 Even our modern times are dull and banal.